 Linda Nemec Foster was born near Cleveland, Ohio in 1950 to John and Helen Nemec.
-All four of her grandparents were immigrants from southern Poland–a fact which has played an important role in a number of Foster’s poems, particularly those published in her book, Amber Necklace from Gdansk.
+All four of her grandparents were immigrants from southern Poland–a fact which has played an important role in a number of Foster’s poems and in her books, Amber Necklace from Gdańsk and Bone Country.

 She graduated magna cum laude from Aquinas College (Grand Rapids, Michigan) in 1972 with a B.A. in social science.
 After receiving her undergraduate degree, Foster worked at the Center for Environmental Study in Grand Rapids as a social demographer.

 Linda married Anthony Foster in 1974 and moved to Detroit; this change in her life began a significant process–she began writing poetry and gained critical support for her work from writer and poet Faye Kicknosway, who taught at Wayne State University in the early 1970’s.
 Kicknosway encouraged her to develop her craft at the graduate level and in 1977 Foster was accepted into the M.F.A. program at Goddard College in Vermont (the program has subsequently moved to Warren Wilson College in North Carolina).
 There, Foster studied under such noted poets and writers as Lisel Mueller, Stephen Dobyns, Ellen Bryant Voigt, Heather McHugh, Donald Hall, Raymond Carver, Tobias Wolff, John Irving, Louise Gluck, and Robert Hass.
 She graduated in 1979 with the Board of Directors’ highest commendation and received her MFA in creative writing.

 From 1980-2002, she taught poetry workshops throughout the state of Michigan for the Creative-Writers-in-Schools Program which was coordinated by the Michigan Council for the Arts and Cultural Affairs.
 She has also taught poetry and writing classes on the college level at Ferris State University and Aquinas College.
 In addition, Foster has given readings and been a guest lecturer in poetry at numerous colleges and universities such as the University of Michigan, Michigan State University, Wayne State University, Hope College, Calvin College, Loyola University (Chicago), Lake County Community College (Illinois), University of Missouri–Kansas City (where she was interviewed on the NPR program New Letters on the Air), Grand Rapids Community College, and the Academy of Technology and Humanities in Bielsko-Biala, Poland.